Visit Cape Blanco Lighthouse on the Southern Oregon Coast.

 Cape Blanco Lighthouse has one of the most isolated, windswept settings of all Oregon lighthouses.

-The Cape Blanco Lighthouse is at the most western point of Oregon, 20 minutes north of the tiny fishing village of Port Orford.
+The Cape Blanco Lighthouse is at the westernmost point of Oregon, 20 minutes north of the tiny fishing village of Port Orford.
 Its location is nothing short of breathtaking, on a dramatic headland with 100-foot high cliffs, flanked by wild surf beaches on each side.

 It's usually open April through September, with a small fee for a guided tour (check hours, gates close at 3:15pm).